-- Do you have a lot of mature trees in the area you would like to build your outdoor living space.
-A deck may be easier to build around the root systems of the trees because less excavation is required.
+Do you have a lot of mature trees in the area you would like to build your outdoor living space?
+A deck may be easier to build around the root systems of the trees because it requires less excavation.

-- Do you plan on installing a firepit or pizza oven on the proposed area then a patio is most likely a better choice.
-If the entry level to the outdoor space is on the second story the deck is a much more reasonable choice.
+Do you plan on installing a fire pit or pizza oven in the proposed area?
+A patio is most likely a better choice.
+Some pizza ovens can weigh 10,000 lbs.
+If the entry-level to the outdoor space is on the second story, a deck is a more reasonable choice.

-- If you plan on putting an elaborate kitchen with heavy ovens ( some pizza oven can weight 10000 lbs a patio may be applicable.
-You can frame a deck properly to hold small and medium hot tubs but once tou get to the very large ones a patio may be a better choice.
+If you plan on putting an elaborate kitchen with heavy ovens, a patio may be applicable.
+You can frame a deck properly to hold small and medium hot tubs.
+With large ones, a patio may be a better choice.